Irma González (wrestler)

-Irma Morales Muñoz (born August 20, 1936) is a Mexican former professional wrestler, referred to as a luchadora in Spanish, known primarily under her ring name Irma González.
+Irma Morales Muñoz (born August 20, 1936), best known by her ring name Irma González, is a Mexican retired luchadora (or professional wrestler).
 During her over forty-year career, from the 1950s to the 1990s, she also competed at various times under the masked characters Flor Negra ("Black Flower"), Rosa Blanca ("White Rose"), La Tirana ("The Tyrant"), La Dama del Enfermero ("The Nurse Lady"), La Enfermera ("The Nurse") and La Novia del Santo ("The Bride of El Santo").

 She is one of the pioneers of women's professional wrestling in Mexico, part of the first wave of Mexican women who made their debuts in the early 1950s, at a time where virtually no women's matches were promoted in Mexico.
 She is a five-time holder of the Mexican National Women's Championship, a two-time winner of the UWA World Women's Championship, and won both a US-based and an Indonesian-based world championship.
 She and her daughter Irma Aguilar were the first team to win the Mexican National Women's Tag Team Championship when introduced in 1990.

+In 2020, she was selected as The Greatest Female Wrestler in Lucha Libre History by LuchaWorld.

 Professional wrestling

 Women's wrestling in Mexico prior to the 1950s was almost non-existent, with no known matches taking place from 1945 on and very few prior to that.
 In the early 1950s Jack O'Brien began training female wrestlers, including Irma Morales, in his gym in León, Guanajuato.
 Morales worked under the ring name Irma González alongside other O'Brien trainees such as Chabela Romero, La Enfermera, La Dama Enmascarada, and Rosita Williams.
 On February 28, 1955, González defeated La Dama Enmascarada to win the Mexican National Women's Championship, becoming the second overall champion.
 Her reign lasted for 489 days, until Rosita Williams won the championship on June 12, 1956.
 González regained the championship in 1958, although records are unclear as to whom she defeated to win the title.
-Her second reign came to an when she lost it to La Dama Enmascarada on September 28, 1958.
+Her second reign ended when she lost to La Dama Enmascarada on September 28, 1958.